mattbdean/JRAW/ENDPOINTS.md

 flair
 -----

-71.43% completion (5 complete, 2 incomplete)
+71.43% completion (5 implemented, 2 planned, and 0 not planned)

 | Method | Endpoint                                                                                                | Implementation                                                                                                                                                          |
 |:------:| ------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------- |